Andrettin/Wyrmsun/readme.txt

 * Buildings
 - Added Germanic Farm (graphics by Jinn).
-- Added Germanic Chieftain's Hall (graphics by Jinn).
+- Added Germanic Chieftain's Hall (graphics by Jinn and modification to make the fire animated by b_o).
 - Added Germanic War Lodge (graphics by Jinn).
 - Added Germanic Carpenter's Shop (graphics by Leo).
 - The Mercenary Camp's fire is now animated (modification by b_o).